 The value of personal injury claim payouts is determined by Queensland legislation and the decisions of the courts.
 The purpose of an accident compensation claim payout is to provide financial support to the not-at-fault injured party to support their recovery.

-If you have suffered a physical or psychological injury due to the negligence of others, Splatt Lawyers provide legal services on a 100% no-win, no-fee basis.
-It’s free to know your options.
+If you have suffered a physical or psychological injury due to the negligence of others, Splatt Lawyers provides legal services on a 100% no-win, no-fee basis.
+It’s free to know if you’re eligible to seek compensation.
+Pay when you win and zero if you lose.
 Call 1800 700 125

 However, many Australians don’t understand how personal injury compensation entitlements are determined.
-Additionally, calculating claim payouts is complex and changes depending on various factors.
+Additionally, calculating claim payouts is a complex process that changes depending on various factors.

 The cases quoted below provide personal injury claim payout values from Queensland court decisions and how they are determined.

-Claiming for a Lump Sum Payment for Personal Injury
+Claiming a Lump Sum Payment for Personal Injury

 A personal injury claim seeks monetary compensation for someone suffering physical injury or mental harm due to the negligent behaviour of another person or party.
 When successful, they receive a lump sum payment for: